mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 #### Design decision

-The question generator and gate evaluator are separated so they can be tuned independently.
+The question generator and gate checking component are separated so they can be tuned independently.

 A fallback mechanism is also included to reduce the possibility of the state machine stopping because of an invalid or unexpected model response.